 To someone who is passionate about animation, gaining paid work in the field can be something of a dream come true.
 The only downside is getting your foot through the door in the first place, especially given that the industry – much like any creative profession – is saturated with competition.

 But don’t despair.
 Those armed with information are better prepared for success, and you’ll find plenty of it below as we delve into the various sub-professions within, and related to, animation.

-We’ve also listed the typical career paths people usually follow to break into them (for instance, is animation school a prerequisite?) as well as the average salary one can expect and difficulty of attaining regular paid work (not the difficulty of the job itself).
+We’ve also listed the typical career paths people usually follow to break into them (for instance, is animation school a prerequisite?).

 While many industries – from publishing to marketing – employ art directors for any project or campaign that requires heavy visual elements, the role is even more prominent in animation.

 An art director holds a very high position on an animation team, and most creative staff involved on a project report directly to him or her.
 Not only do art directors have the final say on what footage or stills are to be included in the final cut (as well as helping to coordinate and shape the entire project), but may also be required to train junior staff and manage budgeting requirements.